 You should not rely on any information herein to make a determination about your legal rights.
 Please speak to an attorney licensed to practice law in your area to best understand your legal options.

 With no naturally occurring asbestos in Michigan, the main source of asbestos exposure in the state has been occupational exposure.
 Many workers were exposed working in automobile factories, including Buick, Ford, Chrysler and General Motors factories.

 Workers were also exposed while manufacturing products and chemicals, milling paper and textiles, refining oil, processing vermiculite and generating power.
-Many workers who developed asbestos-related illnesses from working in these industries have filed asbestos lawsuits seeking compensation to cover medical costs, lost wages and other expenses.
+Many workers who developed asbestos-related illnesses from working in these industries have filed asbestos lawsuits seeking compensation to cover their damages and losses, including medical costs, lost wages and other expenses.